 - Minnesota disclosure laws do not require sellers to disclose “perceived paranormal activity” to buyers.

-- It can help to look into your home’s history to determine what is behind the slamming doors or drafty areas.
+- Still think your home is haunted?
+Look into your property’s history to determine what could be causing the slamming doors or drafty areas.

-Do I have to disclose that my house is haunted to prospective buyers?
+Do sellers in Minnesota and Wisconsin have to disclose that their house is haunted?

 Is your house haunted — or in need of repairs?